John F. Allen (physicist): Scientific work

 During his work on low temperature physics, Allen developed a number of techniques that are still in use today.
 In 1937, he introduced the O-ring for use as a seal for vacuum systems.
 He further invented in 1947 indium gaskets to create leak tight seals for low temperature applications.

 In 1937, Allen discovered superfluid helium together with his student Don Misener in the Mond laboratory in Cambridge, independent of Pyotr Kapitsa in Moscow.
 His student, Ernest Ganz, later observed the second sound in liquid helium, and Allen and his collaborator possibly also measured the third sound that occurs in thin films, however they did not report their results.
 When World War II broke out and he worked on projects supporting the army.
 During World War II, this included the development of on-board oxygen generators for bombers, and a variable time fuse for anti-aircraft shells.

 Allen also used a movie camera to film his experiments, such as the superfluid helium fountain, which he discovered in 1938 with the help of a pocket flashlight.
 Over a ten-year period Allen made a movie of the various two-fluid phenomena exhibited by liquid helium-4.
 The photography of these effects was a real challenge, because liquid helium-4 is essentially transparent.
 This unique colour movie (the fifth edition was completed in 1982) is one of Allen's great legacies to physics.
 His was an early user of moving images to document experiments and inform students and the general public.

+At some stage (likely in 1984) he modified the long-running St. Andrews pitch drop experiment to bring its setup closer to that of the University of Queensland's similar pitch-drop experiment.